shilecy/coffebot/README.md

       * Calculator, RAG, and Text2SQL tools are isolated, so one failure won’t affect the rest.
       * Errors from one tool don’t crash the entire chatbot.

+### ⚠️ Note on Agent Output Format & Testing Consistency

+This implementation uses the Gemini 2.5 Flash model via LangChain's `create_react_agent()` to handle tool-based queries.
+While the solution adheres to LangChain’s expected `action`/`observation`/`final-answer` format, Gemini’s output can sometimes be inconsistent due to:

+  * Variability in generation output (e.g., occasionally omitting `Action:` or `Final Answer:`).
+  * Internal temperature or token sampling behavior.
+  * Non-determinism across runs or environments.

+As a result, the integration tests may pass or fail unpredictably across different machines or runs, even if no code changes are made.

 -----